gdikov/protein-function-prediction/README.md

 ln -s ./experiment1/raw ./experiment2/raw
 ```
 That way, our data manager will not download proteins which have been already downloaded.

+**Beware of the following:** if a class ends up being empty after the pre-processing, i.e. all the proteins contained within have been dismissed,
+then it can well happen that the number of classes to be discriminated are less then the stated in the `config.yaml` file.
+In this case one has to amend the configuration file appropriately.

 ## Result documentation
 After each experiment, a ROC curve can be produced.
 In the case of 2 classes, the curve is a standard binary classification ROC.
 In the case of more than two classes, the plot will contain micro- and macro-average ROC curves.
 See the documentation in `protfun/visualizer/roc_view.py` for more details.
 Additionally, a plot of the training progress will be produced (`accuracy_history.png` and `loss_history.png`) and activations of the hidden layers for a small number of proteins from the test set will be saved (`activations.pickle`).
 The results from the run on the test set are also saved (`test_targets.pickle`, `test_predictions.pickle`, `test_proteins.pickle`).
 All of this information is stored under the specific model's folder under `data_dir/models`.